All about Shoes

 foot measurement tools

-• The socks you plan to wear with your shoes
+• The socks you plan to wear with the shoes

 foot length measurement

-Step 6: Find Your Size Using a Shoe Size Chart
+Step 6: Find Your Size on a Chart

-Take your length and width measurements and match them to a shoe size guide.
-If you're measuring from your traced lines, subtract 3/16 of an inch (about 5mm) from each measurement.
+Take the measurements from your larger foot and compare them to a size chart.
+If you traced your foot rather than using the wall method, subtract about 5 millimeters (roughly 3/16 of an inch) from your length measurement.
 This accounts for the small gap between the pencil line and your actual foot.

 classic zero shoe size guide